navikt/snyk-slacker-3000/README.md

 # Snyk Slacker 3000

 > **Warning**
 > This is basically a copy of an internal app that was made in a hurry, but we're opening it up so that others can take inspiration from it.
 Use at your own discretion!
-The build logic assumes that the app will be run as a a container on nais.
+The build logic assumes that the app will be run as a container on nais.
 Some manual setup in Snyk and Slack is required, but not described in detail here.

 Custom Snyk webhook integration to support filtering of alerts on severity.